 MET 2301 Fluid Mechanics

-Essentials of fluid properties, fluid statics, flow measurements, force of a fluid jet, open channel flow and losses through flow in pipes.
+Essentials of fluid properties, fluid statics, flow measurements, force of a fluid jet including turbo machinery, open channel flow losses through flow in pipe and duct and pump and fan performance and operation.
 Two classroom, two lab hours per week.

 Division: Science, Mathematics and Engineering